AlexYoOS/Exploring-Near-Earth-Objects/README.md

 At a high-level, I'll create Python code that implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.

-Concretely, you'll have to read data from both a CSV file and a JSON file, convert that data into structured Python objects, perform filtering operations on the data, limit the size of the result set, and write the results to a file in a structured format, such as CSV or JSON.
+Concretely, I'll read the data from both a CSV file and a JSON file, converted that data into structured Python objects, perform filtering operations on the data, limit the size of the result set, and write the results to a file in a structured format, such as CSV or JSON.

-When complete, you'll be able to inspect the properties of the near-Earth objects in the data set and query the data set of close approaches to Earth using any combination of the following filters:
+When complete, I'll be able to inspect the properties of the near-Earth objects in the data set and query the data set of close approaches to Earth using any combination of the following filters:

 - Occurs on a given date.
 - Occurs on or after a given start date.